Medical Debt Is Top Reason Consumers Hear From Collection Agencies

 The study by the federal Consumer Financial Protection Bureau found that 59 percent of people who reported they had been contacted by a debt collector said it was for medical services.
 Telecommunications bills were the second most common type of overdue bill for which debt collectors pursued payment, at 37 percent, and utilities were third, reported by 28 percent.

 Unlike other types of debt, people with medical debt were prevalent across a range of income levels, credit scores and ages.
 A poll conducted in 2015 by NPR, The Robert Wood Johnson Foundation and Harvard's T.H.
-Chan School of Public Health, found that many people with health insurance still struggle to pay medical bills.
+Chan School of Public Health found that many people with health insurance still struggle to pay medical bills.
 Some 26 percent said health care expenses have taken a serious toll on family finances.

 The CFPB's survey sample was drawn from the agency's consumer credit panel, a random sample of credit records from one of the three major credit reporting agencies.
 Conducted between December 2014 and March 2015, the survey asked respondents about their experiences over the past year with debt collectors.